connervieira/Predator/CONFIGURATION.md

                 - `"secondary_camera": 1`
         - `stamps` contains several configurable stamps that can be overlayed on the video recording.
             - `main`
+                - `color` is a list of three values between 0 and 255 that determines the font cover of the overlay stamp.
+                    - The first value represents red, the second value represents green, and the third value represents blue.
                 - `unix_time` contains settings for configuring Predator showing the number of seconds since the Unix epoch in the video overlay stamp.
                     - `enabled` is a boolean value that determines whether the Unix timestamp will be displayed at all.
                 - `date` contains settings for configuring the date video overlay stamp.